developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

     * **Barcode -** a separate mandatory “Quantity Barcode”, specifying the quantity of barcodes to capture, must be present on the Document along with the data barcode.
 The Quantity Barcode must: 1) start with the letter "Q" or "q", and 2) barcode length must be 3 digits or less.
         * **Return quantity barcode data with results -** the quantity of barcodes is output along with the scanned barcode data
     * **User/System Defined -** a user can manually set the quantity through the DataWedge UI, or the quantity can be set using the DataWedge intent API ?? [add link to DW docs]
 * **Barcode Type -** select the barcode symbology.
 Zebra recommends to select the appropriate symbology to filter out other symbologies and prevent them from being scanned, thus improving performance.
 If the symbology is not known, select ANY_BARCODE.
+If a specific symbology is selected, the corresponding symbology options are displayed.
 * **Enable Character Checking -** uses the barcode data to aid in identification of the barcode with the following option(s):
     * **Starts With -** checks for the specified character(s) starting with the first characters of the acquired barcode data.
 Leave this field blank if not needed.
     * **Contains -** Enter character(s) to accept barcodes that contain the specified character(s)